Bromles/frontend-frameworks-comparision/react/README.md

 or

-Run `yarn run prod` to build production.
+Run `yarn run prod` to build for production.

 #### The build artifacts will be stored in the `dist` directory.